Back to Blog

 Other causes

-Diabetes (poorly controlled), inherited thrombophilias (factor V Leiden, prothrombin gene mutation), and luteal phase deficiency have been proposed as RPL causes, though evidence for some is mixed.
+Diabetes (poorly controlled), inherited thrombophilias (factor V Leiden, prothrombin gene mutation), and luteal phase deficiency have been proposed as RPL causes, though the evidence for inherited thrombophilias and luteal phase deficiency is mixed.
 Progesterone supplementation is often used empirically even where the evidence for benefit is not definitive, given its low risk profile.

 The Standard Diagnostic Workup